danielendeg/nugetpackageupdate/specs/De%2DIdentification/End%2Dto%2Dend-data-flow-investigation.md

 So there will always be some value in Attachment's children fields.

 ## 3. Add an command-line option _validateOutput_ to validate anonymized resources.
 If the resource is non-conformant, users will get a detailed report in verbose log.
-This requires adding a module to see: **(a) if resource meets the requirements used in FHIR Server**.
+This requires adding a module to see: **(a) if resource meets the requirements in FHIR Server**.

 If _(a)_ is applicable to input resources, we need to add another _validateInput_ option in command-line tool as well.